vanessaheh/10CT-TASK1/Portfolio.md

 This means that I can't I can't have my play/pause song on one artboard, song progress will not save (pressing pause then play again will reset the song to the start), and pressing into the frog's profiles will stop the music.

-To compromise, I separated the pause and play into two artboards, where "play_artboard" will have the music, and pause will have no music.
+To compromise, I separated the pause and play into two artboards, where "play_artboard" will have the music, and "pause_artboard" will have no music.

 This presents the problem I wanted to avoid earlier by using one artboard only.
 The user will have to press back twice to get to their real previous page (due to two artboards).

-After a while, I realised back on any song slide can only lead to home, which fixes my whole issue.
+After a while, I realised the back function on any song slide can only lead to home, which fixes my whole issue.
 Instead of setting both button's action to "previous page", I could set it to "home" instead.

+Each audio file has also been through a normalisation website to guarantee they have similar raw volumes.

 **Loading screen:**